-All grade change requests are submitted through the Change of Grade web application
+All grade change requests are submitted through the Change of Grade Web Application.

-The grade change can be initiated by the instructor of record, departmental administrative assistant, department chair, dean delegate or dean of the College.
+The grade change can be initiated by the instructor of record, departmental administrative assistant, department chair, dean delegate, or dean of the college.

 The OUR will process the change and update the student record.
 An email will be sent to the student notifying them of the grade change.
 If there are any problems, they will be referred to the college dean.

-REVIEWERS OF THIS PPS
+REVIEWER OF THIS PPS

-Reviewers of this PPS include the following:
+Reviewer of this PPS includes the following:

 This PPS has been approved by the following individuals in their official capacities and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.